jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

-The script allows filtering as above (database, taxonomic levels, with/without sources, with/without controls, with/without bad samples (+ bad sample removal method option)) and also additional taxon filtering, zero-replacement method, additional min-support filtering and a prevalence filter (i.e. a taxon is only kept if it is in _n_ number of indiviudals across the dataset)
+The script allows filtering as above (database, taxonomic levels, with/without sources, with/without controls, with/without bad samples (+ bad sample removal method option)) and also additional taxon filtering, zero-replacement method, additional min. support filtering and a prevalence filter (i.e. a taxon is only kept if it is in _n_ number of indiviudals across the dataset)

 We look for the parameters with the best overall bootstrap support